mmccuiston/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 56-73) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 56-73) consisted of a convolution neural network with the following layers and layer sizes.

 Layer | Description
 --- | ---